 During each switching cycle, a comparator looks at the voltage across the top side MOSFET while it is on.
-This comparator is enabled after the SW node reaches a voltage greater than ( $V{DD}$ -1.2 V) followed by a 100-ns blanking time.
+This comparator is enabled after the SW node reaches a voltage greater than $(V{DD}-1.2\ V)$ followed by a 100-ns blanking time.
 If the voltage across that MOSFET exceeds a programmable threshold voltage, the current-switching pulse is terminated and a 3-bit counter is incremented by one count.
 If, during the switching cycle, the topside MOSFET voltage does not exceed a preset threshold, then this counter is decremented by one count.
 (The counter does not wrap around from 7 to 0 or from 0 to 7).
 If the counter reaches a full count of 7, the device declares that a fault condition exists at the output of the converter.
 In this fault state, HDRV is turned off and LDRV is turned on and the soft-start capacitor is discharged.
-The counter is decremented by one by the soft start capacitor ( $C{SS}$ ) discharge.
+The counter is decremented by one by the soft start capacitor $(C{SS})$ discharge.
 When the soft-start capacitor is fully discharged, the discharging circuit is turned off and the capacitor is allowed to charge up at the nominal charging rate.
-When the soft-start capacitor reaches about 700 mV, it is discharged, and the counter decremented until the count reaches zero (a total of six times).
+When the soft-start capacitor reaches about 700 mV, it is discharged again and the overcurrent counter is decremented by one count.
+The capacitor is charged and discharged, and the counter decremented until the count reaches zero (a total of six times).
 When this happens, the outputs are again enabled as the soft-start capacitor generates a reference ramp for the converter to follow while attempting to restart.